funkypenguin/feeling-responsive/_posts/2015/2015-10-14-deduplicating-using-base-jobs-bacula.markdown

     }

-And the job definition.
+A standard "daily" job definition.
 Note that this **must** be an "Accurate" job.
 If you leave out the "Accurate" directive, a base job will not be used.

     JobDefs {
       Name = "jd-daily"
       Type = Backup
       Level = Incremental
-      Client = <bacula-server-hostname>-fd
+      Client = <bacula-client-hostname>-fd
       FileSet = "fs-linux"
       Schedule = "daily"
       Storage = vchanger